Spinners/Spin.Swift/README.md

 Please note that reducers are executed on default schedulers to handle things like reentrancy or handling events in a serial way.
 This behavior can be overidden by passing a custom scheduler to the Reducer you create.

-# How to use a Spin in a UIKit or AppKit based app
+# Using Spin in a UIKit or AppKit based app

 Although a feedback loop can exist by itself without any visualisation, it makes more sense in our developer world to use it as a way to produce a State that we be rendered on screen and to handle events emitted by the users.